HealthSouth Rehabilitation Hospital of Texarkana Online Store

 Common use

 Naltrexone is an opioid antagonist used to support recovery from alcohol and opioid dependence.
-It blocks the euphoric and sedative effects of opioids and reduces the desire to drink or use.
+It is FDA-approved to help reduce the urge and craving for substances, and it blocks the euphoric and sedative effects of opioids.

 Dosage and direction

-Take naltrexone exactly as prescribed.
-For opioid dependence, the typical oral dose is 50 mg once daily.
-For alcohol dependence, the same dose is often used, but doctors may adjust it based on treatment response.
+Take naltrexone exactly as prescribed by your doctor or addiction specialist.
+For treatment of opioid dependence, the standard oral dosage is 50 mg once daily.
+In cases of alcohol dependence, the dose naltrexone remains similar but may be modified depending on response and tolerance.

 Precautions